AttuneOps/Create-Red-Hat-Enterprise-Linux-RHEL-ISO-with-kickstart-built-on-macOS-or-Linux/README.md

 management capabilities is essential for those managing environments primarily utilising BIOS-based boot configurations.

+### Create RHEL9 UEFI Kickstart ISO

+This Attune Automated blueprint for creating an Red Hat Enterprise Linux (RHEL) UEFI Kickstart ISO is a powerful tool that streamlines and simplifies the process of generating customized bootable ISO images for RHEL installations.
+This blueprint automates the creation of UEFI-compatible ISOs, ensuring compatibility with modern hardware and systems.

+With this solution, users can effortlessly tailor their RHEL installations to meet specific requirements, such as pre-configured settings, software packages, and system configurations.
+It provides a seamless and efficient way to deploy RHEL8 across a wide range of hardware environments, making it ideal for system administrators and IT professionals who seek to automate and standardise their deployment processes.

+Attune's automated blueprint for RHEL UEFI Kickstart ISOs empowers users to save time and effort while maintaining consistency and reliability in their Linux deployments, ultimately enhancing productivity and system management capabilities.

 ### Test RHEL Node

 This Attune Automated blueprint for Red Hat Enterprise Linux (RHEL) installation